 How much will you need to travel the world?

 Well, giving an exact amount is a bit tricky.
 If you ask people who’ve embarked on this epic adventure, you’ll likely get different answers.
 Ultimately, the cost of your round-the-world trip will depend on the destinations you pick, the timing of your journeys, and the style of your travels.
-Now, say you’re planning on travelling between cheap and expensive locations for about a year, your final budget could reach about £20,000 – including flights, hostels, touristic activities, and food1.
+Now, say you’re planning on travelling between cheap and expensive locations for about a year, the amount you need may reach high figures.

 So, what do you need to do to travel the world in retirement?